ianmiell/gitops-example/INSTALL.md

 ## Kubernetes Cluster

-If you want to use the (optional) example-gitops-infra repository, then
+If you want to use the (optional) example-gitops-infra repository to set up a Kubernetes cluster in a GitOps manner, then instructions are below.

 ### Branches

+There are separate branches per cloud provider

-aws - terraform for AWS
+`aws` - terraform for AWS

-gcp - terraform for GCP
+`gcp` - terraform for GCP

-### To Run This Up (AWS)
+### To Run This Up On AWS

-- Set up AWS account with appropriate privileges to create and administer the resources in this terraform module
+- Set up AWS account with appropriate privileges (admin is fine for this example's purposes) to create and administer the resources in this terraform module

 - Create AWS key